 What are cookies?

-Cookies are small text files that are sent to and stored on your computer, smart phone or other device for accessing the internet, whenever you visit a website.
+Cookies are small text files that are sent to and stored on your computer, smartphone or other device you use for accessing the internet, whenever you visit a website.
 Each cookie is unique to your web browser.
-It will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.
+It will contain some anonymous information, such as a unique identifier and the site name, and some digits and numbers.
 Cookies are specific to the server that created them and cannot be accessed by other servers, which means that they cannot be used to track your movements elsewhere around the web.

 Please note that passwords and credit card numbers are not stored in cookies.